xorpaul/g10k/README.md

         which Puppetfile to use in -puppetfile mode (default "./Puppetfile") -quiet
         no output, defaults to false
-  -usecachefallback
+  -retrygitcommands
+        if g10k should purge the local repository and retry a failed git command (clone or remote update) instead of failing -usecachefallback
         if g10k should try to use its cache for sources and modules instead of failing -usemove
         do not use hardlinks to populate your Puppet environments with Puppetlabs Forge modules.
 Instead uses simple move commands and purges the Forge cache directory after each run!
-Var(&Useful for g10k runs inside a Docker container)
+(Useful for g10k runs inside a Docker container)
   -verbose
         log verbose output, defaults to false
   -version